kollaeducation/ruby-on-rails/Silabus.md

 5. Loop and Iteration with `.times`, `.upto`, and `.downto`
 6. Excercises

-#### Session 2 - Data Types and Their Operations
+#### Session 2 - Ruby Basic Data Types and Their Operations

-1. Numeric Data Type and Its Operations
+1. Introduction to Ruby Basic Data Types

+   Boolean, Nummeric, String, NilClass, Hash, Symbol, Array, Range

-2. String Data Type and Its Operations
+2. Numeric Data Type and Its Operations
-3. Date & Time Data Type and Its Operations
+3. String Data Type and Its Operations
 4. Excercises

 ### Day 3